Center for City Park Excellence Staff

 City Parks Alliance Staff

 Angelina Horn, Outreach & Program Manager, is responsible for CPA’s programming, outreach, and social media.
-She also provides research and administrative support for the organization’s advocacy, membership, and research initiatives.
+She also provides research and administrative support for the organization’s advocacy, membership, and conference initiatives.
 Before joining CPA in 2008, Angie was in the development department at the Children’s Defense Fund, and spent several years working as a program assistant for the Nevada Arts Council.
 She is a southern California native, a desert hiking enthusiast, and holds a bachelor’s degree in Anthropology & Ethnic Studies from University of Nevada-Las Vegas.

 Catherine Nagel has served as Executive Director of City Parks Alliance since 2004.
 During this time she launched a federal advocacy campaign to increase funding for urban parks; developed community capacity building programming through workshops and webinars; organized international urban parks conferences; and facilitated the Red Fields to Green Fields project, a national effort with more than one hundred partners to convert distressed commercial real estate into productive urban green space.
 For five years she directed the partnership between CPA and the National Association for Olmsted Parks, where she was also Executive Director.
 Catherine has a master’s degree in Landscape Architecture from the University of Pennsylvania School of Design and a bachelor’s degree in Japanese Studies from Bucknell University.

 John Crotty is a former research associate for The Trust for Public Land in the Conservation Vision and Conservation Finance programs.